Trial Preparation Checklist for Litigation Teams

 Trial preparation involves creating a road map for the entire trial.
 It can include a massive array of tasks designed to find evidence in support of the client’s case, as well as evidence to the contrary of the case.
 You’ll have to find all the witnesses who can speak to your case, documents and other evidence to bolster the case, and even experts to explain complex topics to the court.
 The attorney has to understand every piece of evidence, be able to call it up instantly, and know precisely how it all fits together.

-It can be a monumental task, and it is no longer feasible to rely on outdated manual methods if you want to win your case.
-Thorough trial preparation today requires the use of software that helps you build your story and organize your materials.
+It is a monumental task, and the modern landscape of litigation has fundamentally changed how this preparation occurs.
+It is no longer feasible to rely on outdated manual methods if you want to win your case.
+Today, effective trial preparation is defined by three critical pillars:

 Evidence, depositions, and requests for admission.